L1TnzO/geospatial-incident-platform/docs/frontend/map.md

 - `IncidentDetailModal` subscribes to `useIncidentDetailStore`, which now prefetches `/api/incidents/{incidentNumber}` when the modal opens from either the map or the incidents table.
 - Responses are cached in-memory by incident number to prevent redundant requests; retry/loader states surface in the modal header when fetches are pending or fail.
 - Closing the modal resets selection via `closeIncident()` and aborts any in-flight detail fetch to keep the store consistent with user intent.

+## Incident Search & Table Sync

+- The dashboard header renders `IncidentSearchBar` (see `client/src/components/IncidentSearchBar.tsx`).
+It loads `/api/incidents/meta` for placeholder text, debounces `/api/incidents/search`, and persists the five most recent hits to `localStorage` (`gip::incidentSearchHistory::v1`).
+- On a successful lookup, the search bar:
+  1. Calls `useMapStore.setView` with the incident's coordinates (zoom `14`) to recenter the map.
+  2. Invokes `useIncidentDetailStore.openIncident`, priming the detail modal cache and highlighting the matching row in the table.
+  3. Passes the uppercase incident number to `useIncidentTableData.setFilters`, which re-fetches the table with an `incidentNumber` filter so the located record appears at the top.
+- The incident table listens for changes to the selected incident.
+When the modal closes (`closeIncident()`), it clears the incident-number filter so pagination returns to the previous view.
+- Component-level tests (`IncidentSearchBar.test.tsx`, `IncidentTable.test.tsx`) cover success/error states, history persistence, and the cross-store integration described above.

 ## Testing & Validation